-The Company's inventory consists of Shares and mutual fund.

-Total Inventory of the Company represents 81.79 per cent of the Company's total assets.
-Inventory's are made and valued in accordance with Policy of the Company and relevant Ind AS at cost or market value whichever is lower on FIFO basis.
+The Company's inventory consists of Shares and mutual Our audit procedures for this area included: fund.
+Total Inventory of the Company represents 87.82 per cent of the Company's total assets. • We assessed appropriateness of the pricing methodologies with reference to Company's valuation policy.
+Inventory's are made and valued in accordance with Policy of the Company and relevant Ind AS at cost or market value We have verified the inventory of shares by DEMAT statements and the account statements in respect of Mutual Funds. whichever is lower on FIFO basis.
 Refer Note no. 2-3 of "Significant Accounting Policies".
+In Quoted Inventories recalculated the valuation with independent pricing sources.